 Or under school photos, you might include:

-“John attended K-12 in South Minneapolis before heading to the U of M where he graduated in 1962 with a degree in Business.”
+“John attended K-12 in South Minneapolis before heading to the University of Minnesota where he graduated in 1962 with a degree in Business.”

 Or you may choose to include a simple name, location, and date for certain photos.